Could an iron imbalance be affecting how you feel?

 Iron, an important nutrient, is absorbed from the food you eat and stored in the body.
 Around 70% of the iron stored is used to help make red blood cells.

 People with PV have low levels of hepcidin, which causes the body to use iron too quickly.
 This can lead to increased red blood cells and low iron.
-Since fluctuating iron levels can also lead to higher red blood cell counts, this can further increase your chance of blood clots, heart attack, or stroke.
+Higher red blood cell counts can further increase your risk of blood clots, heart attack, or stroke.

 Low iron can also leave people with PV vulnerable to symptoms